Chart Color Schemes

 Age

-Lindfield's median age exceeds the national pattern
+Lindfield's population is slightly older than the national pattern